truecharts/website/news/2023-05-01-updates-recontinued.md

 To highlight this, we've asked Artifact hub, to highlight our Common-Library chart, as an "official" TrueCharts Helm chart.
 All users of helm should be able to use the power of this advanced common-library, to build the Helm Charts they please...
 Without even relying on TrueCharts to host their charts for them!

-Check it out here: https://artifacthub.io/packages/helm/truecharts-library-charts/common And also check out the docs as always: https://truecharts.org/manual/helm/common/
+Check it out [here](https://artifacthub.io/packages/helm/truecharts-library-charts/common) and also check out the [docs](https://truecharts.org/manual/helm/common/) as always.